USS THE SULLIVANS DDG 68

 Following a week long port visit, DDG 68 got underway on May 26 for Halifax, Nova Scotia, to conduct training workups for the upcoming Exercise Unified Spirit '98.
 During the exercise it joined an amphibious task force formed around Nassau (LHA 4), two LPDs, and two LSDs.
 The warship screened the "Gator" ships during an exercise focusing on multi-national peace enforcement operations.
 Ships from Canada, Great Britain, Germany, France, Norway, Denmark, Belgium, and Portugal also participated in the exercise.
 After this exercise, the ship visited Boston and then sailed with relatives and family for Mayport, arriving on July 1.

 September 4, 1998 Cmdr.
 Scott E. Hebner relieved Cmdr.
-Roncolato as commanding officer of USS The Sullivans.
+Gerard D. Roncolato as commanding officer of USS The Sullivans.

 In 1999, the guided-missile destroyer participated in a various training exercises to prepare for its maiden deployment in October to the Mediterranean Sea and then in 2000 continued into the Arabian Sea and participated in exercises and boarding operations until late March.

 February 9, 2000 Cmdr.
-Daniel Paul Keller relieved Cmdr.
-Scott Heber as CO of DDG 68 during a change-of-command ceremony on board the ship in the Arabian Gulf.
+Daniel P. Keller relieved Cmdr.
+Scott E. Heber as CO of DDG 68 during a change-of-command ceremony on board the ship in the Arabian Gulf.